Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 6. Add a new **CatalogService.cds** and **CatalogService.js**

-7. In **CatalogService.cds** define the service definition by referncing the *.csn file generated based on SAP OData
+7. In **CatalogService.cds** define the service definition by referencing the *.csn file generated based on SAP OData

-8. Define the service implementation in CatalogService.js file write code to generate type scriopt moduled whcih will act like bridge to communicate to our SAP OData business API.
+8. Define the service implementation in CatalogService.js file write code to generate type script module which will act like bridge to communicate to our SAP OData business API.

 9. Generate a Fiori Application using free style with local cap project.